HenrikJoreteg/human-javascript/ch2 - the big decision.md

 `<patronizing tone>` So you’ve heard of "seperation of concerns" `</patronizing tone>`.
 We’re taught to build tools and components that have a simple job and are self-contained.
 It makes code more re-usable and more maintainable and keeps developers more sane.

-HOWEVER, the first thing people do when building apps is render a bunch of html on the server and then send it to the client and start shuffling it around with a bunch of javascript!
+HOWEVER, the first thing people do when building web apps is render a bunch of html on the server and then send it to the client and start shuffling it around with a bunch of javascript!

 Pick one or the other, seriously.
 If you’re building an "app" where a significant portion of the data will be rendered on the client, just freakin’ render *all* of it on the client.
 Don’t mess around.
 It’s just ugly to have send a bunch of partially rendered html to the client and then start mucking around with it.